 This major has approved GE modification(s).
 See below for information on how to apply these modification(s).

 - Critical Thinking (A3) is waived.

 - Take only one course in either Arts (C1) or Humanities (C2).
+The other is waived.
 Selecting a Writing Intensive (WI) course is strongly encouraged.

 - EECE 490B is an approved major course substitution for either Individual and Society (D1) or Societal Institutions (D2).

 - EECE 311 fulfills Upper-Division Natural Sciences.

 - EECE 490A is also an approved GE Capstone substitution.

 Diversity Course Requirements: 6 units

 See Mathematics and Writing Requirements in the University Catalog.
 Writing proficiency in the major is a graduation requirement and may be demonstrated through satisfactory completion of a course in your major which has been designated as the Writing Proficiency (WP) course for the semester in which you take the course.
 Students who earn below a C- are required to repeat the course and earn a C- or higher to receive WP credit.
 See the Class Schedule for the designated WP courses for each semester.
 You must complete the GE Written Communication (A2) requirement before you may register for a WP course.